In this province, the agricultural and mining sectors draw thousands of workers each year – and then they disappear. Here’s why we need to find them.

-Orange juice spills over three-year-old Vultari Chauke’s chin.
+Orange juice spills over three-year-old Vutlari Chauke’s chin.
 In her tiny, sticky hand are two more segments of fruit — she’s holding on to them for later.

-For now, Vultari’s keeping an eye on the bugs buzzing in the orchard around her.
+For now, Vutlari’s keeping an eye on the bugs buzzing in the orchard around her.
 The air smells of warm soil and rain.

 It’s the end of the citrus season in Hoedspruit.
 All the oranges have been picked and packed for sale or export.